 If you decide to hire a professional organizer, start by looking for someone who is diplomatic, empathetic, willing to listen, non-judgmental, creative, patient, and trustworthy.
-Also, to ensure that the professional organizer follows ethical business practices, check your local Better Business Bureau reports and look for someone who is involved a professional organization like the National Association of Professional Organizers in the US, the Professional Organizers in Canada, or the Australian Association of Professional Organizers in Australia, New Zealand and Hong Kong.
+Also, to ensure that the professional organizer follows ethical business practices, check your local Better Business Bureau reports and look for someone who is involved a professional organization like the National Association of Productivity and Organizing Professionals (NAPO) in the US.
+For professional organizing associations in other parts of the world, check the International Federation of Professional Organizing Associations (IFPOA).

-It is okay to interview different organizers to get a feel for who matches best with your personality.
-Below is a menu of questions you might consider asking when hiring an organizer:
+It is okay to interview different organizing and productivity professionals to get a feel for who matches best with your personality.
+Below is a menu of questions you might consider asking when hiring someone:

 - What are your areas of expertise?
-(Some possible answers may include: garages, clients with ADHD, time management, wardrobes and closets, financial matters, computer-related challenges, speaking, coaching, writing, estates, downsizing for seniors, home staging, relocation, etc.)
+(Some possible answers may include: garages, clients with ADHD, time management, wardrobes and closets, financial matters, computer-related challenges, speaking, coaching, writing, estate liquidation, downsizing for seniors, home staging, relocation, etc.)

 - Are you certified?
 Insured?
 (Certification is optional and not required.
 NAPO has many well-qualified organizers that are not certified for a variety of reasons.)